Woody Guthrie: Early life

 When Woody was 14, Nora was committed to the Oklahoma Hospital for the Insane.
-At the time his father Charley was living and working in Pampa, Texas, to repay debts from unsuccessful real estate deals.
+At the time his father Charles was living and working in Pampa, Texas, to repay debts from unsuccessful real estate deals.
 Woody and his siblings were on their own in Oklahoma; they relied on their eldest brother Roy for support.
 The 14-year-old Woody Guthrie worked odd jobs around Okemah, begging meals and sometimes sleeping at the homes of family friends.

 Guthrie had a natural affinity for music, learning old ballads and traditional English and Scottish songs from the parents of friends.
 Guthrie befriended an African-American shoeshine boy named George, who played blues on his harmonica.
 After listening to George play, Guthrie bought his own harmonica and began playing along with him.
 He used to busk for money and food.
 Although Guthrie did not do well as a student and dropped out of high school in his senior year before graduation, his teachers described him as bright.
 He was an avid reader on a wide range of topics.

 In 1929, Guthrie's father sent for Woody to join him in Texas, but little changed for the aspiring musician.
 Guthrie, then 18, was reluctant to attend high school classes in Pampa; he spent most of his time learning songs by busking on the streets and reading in the library at Pampa's city hall.
 He regularly played at dances with his father's half-brother Jeff Guthrie, a fiddle player.
 His mother died in 1930 of complications of Huntington's disease while still in the Oklahoma Hospital for the Insane.
+In 1931 Guthrie met his first wife, Mary Jennings, the younger sister of his musician friend Matt Jennings.
+They married in Pampa in 1933.